 Conversations moved to discuss plans for the future.
 Roman Road Trust put forward ideas for a Plastic Free City campaign which would aim to reduce the use of single-use plastic bags and plastic packaging produced by businesses in Roman Road.
 This idea was well received with the suggestion to begin the process by involving first year undergraduate Geography students in a fieldwork project to research the current usage of plastic in our high street.

 Secondly, there were discussions to begin enquiries into re-opening the underpass beneath the railway arches to connect QMUL directly to Meath Gardens and into Globe Town (Roman Road West.)
-QMUL Geography Department expressed concerns over security.
-However, all agreed on the advantages of having direct, easy access to a vast green space.
+Although security concerns were raised, all agreed on the advantages of having direct, easy access to a vast green space.
 Not only would this provide students with an outdoor place of study and relaxation but would also provide direct access to Roman Road West – both encouraging footfall and providing part-time work opportunities for students.

 The meeting concluded with plans to begin preparations to recruit upcoming undergraduate Geography students to help contact an audit of Roman Road to assess the use of single-use plastic in local businesses.